 Noise Reduction Coefficients

 In the case of acoustically treating your room you may not always want a highly absorbing foam tile.
-For example if you want to take some reverberation out of the room yet still keep some liveliness a thin foam tile with a class D rating might be just what is needed to take the highs out.
-A general rule of thumb is the thicker the tile the better it will deal with mid’s and lows. however highs will be dealt with just as well using a thin tile.
+For example if you want to take some reverberation out of the room, yet still keep some liveliness, a thin foam tile with a class D rating might be just what is needed to take the highs out.
+A general rule is the thicker the tile the better it will deal with mid’s and lows.
+However highs will be dealt with just as well using a thin tile.

 Below are the detailed independent NRC test results for our acoustic foam tiles and bass traps just click on the text to download the document